 Breast cancer is the most common cancer as well as the leading cause of death from cancer among women worldwide.
-The Chodosh laboratory uses genetically engineered mouse models to study the genes and mechanisms that cause breast cancer and that regulate normal mammary gland development.
+The Chodosh laboratory uses genetically engineered mouse models to study the genes and mechanisms that cause breast cancer and that contribute to breast cancer progression.
 Particular areas of interest include: the function of oncogenes and tumor suppressor genes in breast cancer, metastasis, tumor dormancy and recurrence; the role of stem cells in cancer and the normal development of the mammary gland; the use of genomics and computational approaches to understand genetic programs in mammary development and breast cancer; the mechanisms by which pregnancy protects against breast cancer; and the use of non-invasive imaging approaches such as PET, MRI, and bioluminescence to study tumor biology.
 These approaches employ a broad array of molecular, cellular, animal, human, and in silico model systems to study the function of key regulatory molecules in mammary gland and tumor biology.

 Department of Cancer Biology

 421 Curie Boulevard

 Philadelphia, PA 19104-6160

 Fax: (215) 573-6725

 01. Alvarez JV, Pan TC, Ruth J, Feng Y, Zhou AY, Pant D, Grimley JS, Wandless TJ, DeMichele A, I-SPY 1 Trial Investigators and Chodosh LA.
 Par-4 down-regulation promotes breast cancer recurrence by preventing multinucleation following targeted therapy.
 Cancer Cell, 24:30-44, 2013.